Total Knee Replacement in India: The Complete Guide for International Patients (2025–26)

 Am I Ready for Knee Replacement?
 A Honest Self-Assessment

 Before you research hospitals or costs, this is the question that matters most.
 Knee replacement is not a decision to be rushed, and it is not one to be avoided out of fear either.
-Here are the signals that surgeons use — and that patients describe — as markers of genuine readiness.
+Our dedicated guide to the 10 clinical signs that indicate you need knee replacement covers this in detail — here is the summary of what surgeons use as markers of genuine readiness.

 You are likely a candidate if: Your knee pain has been present for more than six months and has not responded meaningfully to physiotherapy, anti-inflammatory medications, steroid injections or other conservative treatments.
 Your X-ray or MRI shows significant joint space narrowing, bone-on-bone contact, or advanced cartilage loss.
 You have changed your daily life in significant ways to accommodate the knee — stopped walking distances you used to enjoy, given up stairs where possible, stopped playing with grandchildren, reduced your working hours.
 Your pain is present at rest, not just on movement.
 Your surgeon has explicitly recommended replacement rather than a further period of conservative management.